How To Become A Private PA

 Handling Correspondence

-• Managing emails and postal mail.
+• Managing emails, post and deliveries.

 • Drafting letters and documents.